Musicianship Placement Exams

-The singing exam consists of singing a provided melody (mostly stepwise with chordal leaps and basic rhythms).
-Specific instructions about submitting the singing exam video will be emailed to the BYU-Idaho email address of all students enrolled in Music 172.
+The singing exam consists of matching pitch (in the student's most comfortable range), singing a major scale (ascending and descending; solfege syllables preferred but not required), and singing a provided melody (mostly stepwise with chordal leaps and basic rhythms).
+Speciﬁc instructions about submitting the singing exam video will be emailed to the BYU-Idaho email address of all students enrolled in Music 172.

-The written entrance exam (administered on campus immediately preceding the first day of the semester) covers the following:
+The written entrance exam (administered on campus) covers the following:

 - Inversions of triads

-To help students prepare, three practice exams (with the answer keys) are provided below.
+To help students prepare, three practice exams (with the answer keys) are provided for you, along with sample sight-singing melodies.
 It is highly recommended that all prospective students prepare in advance by developing these rudimentary musical skills.

 There are many sources that can help student prepare for this exam.
 Some of these include:

 - Music Fundamentals by Michael Sult